BelfrySCAD/BOSL2/README.md

 1. Download the .zip or .tar.gz release file for this library.
 Currently you should be able to find this at https://github.com/BelfrySCAD/BOSL2/archive/refs/heads/master.zip
 2. Unpack it.
 Make sure that you unpack the whole file structure.
 Some zipfile unpackers call this option "Use folder names".
 It should create either a `BOSL-v2.0` or `BOSL2-master` directory with the library files within it.
 You should see "examples", "scripts", "tests", and other subdirectories.
 3. Rename the unpacked main directory to `BOSL2`.
-4. Move the `BOSL2` directory into the apropriate OpenSCAD library directory for your platform:
+4. Move the `BOSL2` directory into the apropriate OpenSCAD library directory.
+The library directory may be on the list below, but for SNAP or other prepackaged installations, it is probably somewhere else.
+To find it, run OpenSCAD and select Help&rarr;Library Info, and look for the entry that says "User Library Path".
+This is your default library directory.
+You may choose to change it to something more convenient by setting the environment variable OPENSCADPATH.
+Using this variable also means that all versions of OpenSCAD you install will look for libraries in the same location.
     - Windows: `My Documents\OpenSCAD\libraries\`
     - Linux: `$HOME/.local/share/OpenSCAD/libraries/`
     - Mac OS X: `$HOME/Documents/OpenSCAD/libraries/`